ntnn19/AlphaFold3_workflow/README.md

 # AlphaFold 3 workflow

-A Snakemake workflow for high-throughput AlphaFold 3 predictions
+A Snakemake workflow for high-throughput AlphaFold 3 structure predictions
 ![Workflow DAG](dag.png)

 You are currently in branch **'parallel'**.